-Statement Description Tags type mirror Contains a DNSSEC-validated duplicate of the main data for a zone. zone type primary Contains the main copy of the data for a zone. zone type redirect Contains information to answer queries when normal resolution would return NXDOMAIN. zone type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. zone type static-stub Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server. zone type stub Contains a duplicate of the NS records of a primary zone. zone udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. server udp-send-buffer Sets the operating system's send buffer size for UDP sockets. server unix Specifies a Unix domain socket as a control channel. server update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a secure zone. dnssec, zone
+Statement Description Tags type forward Contains forwarding statements that apply to queries within a given domain. zone type hint Contains the initial set of root name servers to be used at BIND 9 startup. zone type mirror Contains a DNSSEC-validated duplicate of the main data for a zone. zone type primary Contains the main copy of the data for a zone. zone type redirect Contains information to answer queries when normal resolution would return NXDOMAIN. zone type secondary Contains a duplicate of the data for a zone that has been transferred from a primary server. zone type static-stub Contains a duplicate of the NS records of a primary zone, but statically configured rather than transferred from a primary server. zone type stub Contains a duplicate of the NS records of a primary zone. zone udp-receive-buffer Sets the operating system's receive buffer size for UDP sockets. server udp-send-buffer Sets the operating system's send buffer size for UDP sockets. server unix Specifies a Unix domain socket as a control channel. server

-Statement Description Tags update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer use-alt-transfer-source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. transfer use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. query use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. query v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. server, query validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. dnssec version Specifies the version number of the server to return in response to a version.bind query. server view Allows a name server to answer a DNS query differently depending on who is asking. view window Specifies the length of time during which responses are tracked. query zero-no-soa-ttl Specifies whether to set the time to live (TTL) of the SOA record to zero, when returning authoritative negative responses to SOA queries. zone, query, server · · · · · · · · · · · · · · · · · · · continues on next nade
+Statement Description Tags update-check-ksk Specifies whether to check the KSK bit to determine how a key should be used, when generating RRSIGs for a secure zone. zone, dnssec update-policy Sets fine-grained rules to allow or deny dynamic updates (DDNS), based on requester identity, updated content, etc. transfer update-quota Specifies the maximum number of concurrent DNS UPDATE messages that can be processed by the server. server use-alt-transfer-source Indicates whether alt-transfer-source and alt-transfer-source-v6 can be used. deprecated use-v4-udp-ports Specifies a list of ports that are valid sources for UDP/IPv4 messages. deprecated use-v6-udp-ports Specifies a list of ports that are valid sources for UDP/IPv6 messages. deprecated v6-bias Indicates the number of milliseconds of preference to give to IPv6 name servers. server, query validate-except Specifies a list of domain names at and beneath which DNSSEC validation should not be performed. dnssec version Specifies the version number of the server to return in response to a version.bind query. server